-- Skim off and discard the harder top layer.
-Ladle the curds into a sieve lined with a clean kitchen towel and placed over a pot.
-Cover with plastic wrap and let drain in the refrigerator for at least 12 hours.
+- Ladle the curds into a sieve lined with a clean kitchen towel and placed over a pot.
+Cover with plastic wrap, and let drain in the refrigerator for at least 12 hours.
 During that period, discard the whey in the pot and gently stir the tvorog a couple times.

-- Discard the whey.
-Transfer the tvorog to plastic containers and refrigerate.
+- Transfer the tvorog to plastic containers and refrigerate.